-This 1988 Pontiac Fiero GT is a remarkable example from the Fiero’s final production year, the undisputed technological pinnacle for the model.
+This 1988 Pontiac Fiero GT is from the Fiero’s final production year, the undisputed technological pinnacle for the model.
 It is one of just 6,848 Fiero GTs, the top trim level, that were built in 1988.
 Theses 1988s benefit from all of the running changes implemented over the five-year production run that transformed these “commuter cars” into sports cars.
 The most crucial 1988 update is Pontiac’s vastly improved, one-year-only multi-link suspension setup that is reported to have cost GM in excess of $30,000,000 to engineer.
 This cost was justified as they had the intention to continue the Fiero from the 1988 model year through the mid-1990s, but with predicted doom and gloom for the auto industry, General Motors brought the now-excellent Fiero to an end in March of 1988.

 While not revolutionary, the GT’s straight-line performance was certainly ample with 0-60 in 7.5 seconds, and thanks to the improved handling, it was now possible to utilize the full potential of the 2.8L OHV V6 and Getrag 5-speed manual transmission.
 This tight handling and roaring exhaust note could now transform any backroad into an amusement park for the driver.
 A low seating position, in-your-face comprehensive gauge cluster and the high center tunnel provided a cocooned atmosphere that emulated a fighter jet cockpit; the wings on the steering wheel center cap subliminally adding to that feeling.